moby/moby/docs/sources/articles/https.md

 > **Warning**:
 > Using TLS and managing a CA is an advanced topic.
 Please make you self
-> familiar with openssl, x509 and tls before using it in production.
+> familiar with OpenSSL, x509 and TLS before using it in production.

+> **Warning**:
+> These TLS commands will only generate a working set of certificates on Linux.
+> Mac OS X comes with a version of OpenSSL that is incompatible with the
+> certificates that Docker requires.

 ## Create a CA, server and client keys with OpenSSL